neonmate/stock_analyzer/README.md

 # Stock analyzer

-This program can analyze Stooq historical stock data in terms of profit:
+This program can analyze NASDAQ's historical stock data in terms of profit:

 * Stocks ordered by maximum theoretical profit (multiple purchases and sells)
 * Stocks ordered by maximum profit from January 1st to December 31th (single purchase and sell)